jamiephan/HeroesOfTheStorm_TryMode2.0/docs/tools.md

 Also note that some abilities have special requirements, such as ultimates requires `Ultimate2Unlocked` or `Ultimate2Unlocked` behavior, you will need to also add them to the units as well (e.g chat command `adb Ultimate2Unlocked`).
 Details on each abilities requirements will be shown inside the generated XML file.

->Note: After generation, it will run a function similar to `npm run buildxml` once, since its a XML mod after all.
+>Note: After generation, it will run a function similar to `npm run build:xml` once, since its a XML mod after all.

 Generated XML file location: `./(10)trymemode.stormmap/base.stormdata/Mods/GameData/HeroesMod/AbilityMimic.xml`